SpookedDoor/Andrew-Discord-Bot/README.md

 If you are planning to use online AI services instead of KoboldCPP, you would of course need to put your API key in there.
 A ``template.env`` is provided which shows you how it's set up and all you really gotta do is add in your own token and API keys.
 OBVIOUSLY, remove ``template`` from ``template.env``.

-Speaking of which... ``aiSettings.js`` makes it a lot easier to work with other AI services and switch models quickly!
+Speaking of which... ``aiSettings.ts`` makes it easier to switch AI services and models quickly!
+It can be found in ``src/ai/``.

 I recommend using local AIs as there are practically no costs or limits (other than your GPU of course) but if you decide to go with an online AI service, I would highly recommend [Nvidia API](https://build.nvidia.com/models) or [Google Gemini](https://aistudio.google.com) as rate limits for free users are pretty decent for now.
 I would lean more on using Nvidia right now, as it is less censored than Gemini and provides a wide range of models.
 However, either option is good.
 OpenAI however is by far the worst and most expensive option.

 Also, 🖕 Chutes for being no longer free.

 Currently, the bot is now using Gemini by default.
 Obviously, you may prefer to use a local AI (if you have the power to do so) and that is all detailed below.
-If you prefer a different service, you can figure everything out yourself just by looking at ``aiSettings.js``.
+If you prefer a different service, you can figure everything out yourself just by looking at ``aiSettings.ts``.

 ## RUNNING WITH LOCAL AI
 Install a local AI backend such as [KoboldCPP](https://github.com/LostRuins/koboldcpp).
 Follow KoboldCPP's guide on getting everything set up.
 The most important part is obtaining an [AI model](https://huggingface.co/models?library=gguf&sort=trending).
 Make sure that you download a GGUF file and at least something that your PC can handle with ease (that means you can't just simply download Deepseek.
 If you want to use that, please use a service that provides it, like Chutes).

 For vision to work locally, download the correct [mmproj](https://huggingface.co/koboldcpp/mmproj/tree/main).
 For example, if you are using a model based on Llama3, download the one that says Llama3, then you would insert it into Loaded Files > Vision mmproj.

-Once that is installed and running, make sure to set your ``baseURL`` in ``aiSettings.js``.
+Once that is installed and running, make sure to set your ``baseURL`` in ``aiSettings.ts``.
 It should look like:
 ```js
 	baseURL: "http://localhost:5001/v1",
 	apiKey: "0"
 ```
-And make sure all model variables in ``aiSettings.js`` are set to ``"koboldcpp"``.
+And make sure all model variables in ``aiSettings.ts`` are set to ``"koboldcpp"``.

 Simple!